 distribution: hmu operon is preferentially present in B2 phylogroup (S2 Fig A, retention index = 1), pdu operon can be found in phylogenetically distinct strains of E. coli, and its presence is in low agreement with the phylogenetic tree (S2 Fig B, retention index = 0.26).
 Hmu operon is located on the 3691615-3700567 positions and pdu operon on the 2083448-2101340 positions of NCBI Reference Sequence NC 011993.1).

-The graph visualization reveals that hmu operon is located in a conservative context, which means that the neighboring orthologous groups are the same in all strains in which it is present (Fig 3 B).
+The graph visualization reveals that hmu operon is located in a conservative context, which means that the neighboring genes are the same in all strains in which it is present (Fig 3 B).
 The edge that bypasses the operon indicates that in some genomes the genes to the left and right of the operon are adjacent.
-Graph visualization also indicates that one of the genes (hemin transport system permease, HmuU) or it close homologs are present in two alternative contexts.
+Graph visualization also indicates that one of the genes (hemin transport system permease, HmuU) or its close homologs are present in two alternative contexts.

 Pdu operon is harbored by only a fraction of all considered strains (27 out of 327), but also located in a conservative context (Fig 3 C).
 Some variations in pdu operon are visible and reflect different operon variants [31].
 Unlike the case of hemin uptake locus, here alternative gene sets are present.
 These alternative sets include genes of iron transport (FepC, FcuA, HmuU), DNA mobilization (retroviral integrase core domain, transposase DDE Tnp ISL3).
 What is especially interesting is the high variability of that alternative sets, with many overlapping changes being visible in the subgraph visualization.